betfair/maven-test-process-plugin/README.md

 Note: documentation is moving to http://betfair.github.io/maven-test-process-plugin/

-maven-test-command-plugin
+maven-test-process-plugin
 =========================

-Welcome to the maven-test-command-plugin for [Apache Maven 2](http://maven.apache.org).
+Welcome to the maven-test-process-plugin for [Apache Maven 2](http://maven.apache.org).

 This plugin makes it easy to run integration tests as part of your Maven build which require starting up your application as a separate command.
 It was originally written to support containers who's start scripts are blocking in nature, therefore preventing use of more standard pre- and post- integration test phase tasks.